fusepoolP3/p3-transformer-howto/transformer-howto.md

    [`WritingEntity`](https://github.com/fusepoolP3/p3-transformer-commons/blob/master/src/main/java/eu/fusepool/p3/transformer/commons/Entity.java)---
    a special type of `Entity`---to use as the content for the reply.
-When using `WritingEntity`, we just have to supply the MIME type (by overriding `getType`), and a way to write the contents of the transformation to an `OutputStream` (by overriding `writeData`).
+When using `WritingEntity`, we just have to supply the MIME type of the output (by overriding `getType`), and a way to write the contents of the transformation to an `OutputStream` (by overriding `writeData`).
 For a finer-grained control, we could also implement the [Entity](https://github.com/fusepoolP3/p3-transformer-commons/blob/master/src/main/java/eu/fusepool/p3/transformer/commons/Entity.java) interface directly.